atsign-foundation/docs.atsign.com/content_dev/docs/tutorials/at-dude/2-getting_started/index.md

 {{< image type="page" src="default_flutter_app.png" >}}

 {{<br>}}
-In the next step, we'll learn how to onboard on the atPlatform.
+In the next step, we'll implement the MVC+S architecture pattern in our app.